Zhou-London/Haskell-Full-Note/README.md

 	ghci> :t (==)

 	(==) :: (Eq a) => a -> a -> Bool
-	//a can be of type in class "Eq"
+	--a can be of type in class "Eq"

 Ord class (Types that can be ordered)